Vlad Țepeș League: Radical beginnings

 With its choice of name, the group honored the medieval prince, Vlad the Impaler, who was ruthless against corruption.
 Vlad was notably the protagonist in a 1930 play by Ludovic Dauș, which documented his many violent repressions and hinted at his necessary return.
 This cultural nod was reviewed by the humorist Nae Dumitrescu Țăranu, who doubted that Filipescu cold ever fulfill the promise: even in the event that all "scoundrels" and "exploiters of the country" would find themselves impaled on Filipescu's orders, some would bribe the executioner and have their stakes fitted with "comfy stools".
-In a June 1931 debate, George Grigorovici of the Social Democratic Party (PSDR) argued that impaliment was an Ottoman practice, and hence that it reminded one of an uncomfortable time in Romanian history.
+In a June 1931 debate, George Grigorovici of the Social Democratic Party (PSDR) argued that impalement was an Ottoman practice, and hence that it reminded one of an uncomfortable time in Romanian history.
 As noted in 1932 by the review Le Monde Slave, the Vlad reference condensed the League's own "political romanticism": "it wants to purify public life using strong measures, if need be through blood and iron, that is to say by dictatorial means."
 Its violence was "a verbal violence, within the limits of legality."
 As early as August 1929, journalist I. Hașegan noted that Filipescu's group had opportunities created for it by the other political players, capitalizing on their mistakes.
 Between the other parties' internecine "fight for extermination" and "infamies", the "reactionaries" could "garner sympathy and adhesion from all around."

 The League's consequent demand for a ban on political parties remained particularly controversial, and caused the League to be seen as a "fascist element" in Romanian society, or, as noted by Filipescu himself, a "retrograde" faction.
 Both attributes were raised by the PNL's Viitorul in July 1929; it reminded Filipescu that Benito Mussolini himself saw no point to "exporting" Italian fascism.
 On behalf of the socialists, Grigorovici assessed that "Țepist presence in our public life is the introduction of a Romanianized fascism."
 Despite becoming known abroad as Romania's "Baby Fascist", Filipescu openly rejected Mussolinism, which he often derided in his Epoca articles.
 Days after creating the League, he debated the issue with the anti-fascist paper Adevărul, defending himself against the label.
 As he explained at the time, Mussolini was superfluous, in a country that had already had its Vlad.
-While touring Bukovina in mid 1930, he and Constantin "Costin" G. Sturdza also invoked the local aristocrat, Iancu Flondor, as a relevant political model.
+While touring Bukovina in mid-1930, he and Constantin "Costin" G. Sturdza also invoked the local aristocrat, Iancu Flondor, as a relevant political model.
 This claim was criticized by the PNL's Glasul Bucovinei, which, while opposed to Flondor's deep conservatism, noted that Flondor would never have endorsed a dictatorial project.